Brett Kavanaugh’s entire hearing performance in one image

 — Gustavo Luis (@verygooster) September 27, 2018

-Those looks of revulsion on the women witnessing the belligerent SCOTUS nominee defend his good name were likely shared by millions of other women all over America.
+The look of revulsion on those women witnessing the belligerent SCOTUS nominee defend his good name–women who were there to support him, I should add–were likely shared by millions of other women all over America.

 And they vote.